Lichen Sclerosus (cont.)

 If you need medicine, ask your doctor:

-If a young girl gets lichen sclerosis, she may not require lifelong treatment.
+If a young girl gets lichen sclerosis, she usually does not require lifelong treatment.
 Lichen sclerosus sometimes goes away at puberty.
 Scarring and changes in skin color may remain.

 Viewers share their comments